jonnonz1/nz-statute-book/acts/public/1993/reserves-and-other-lands-disposal-act-1993.md

 (4) The land described in paragraph (e) of subsection (7) is hereby— (a) freed and discharged from the provisions of the University of Otago Endowment Ordinance 1870; and (b) vested in the University of Otago for an estate in fee simple as an endowment for the benefit of the University.
-(5) The University of Otago may sell the land described in paragraph (e) of subsection (7) or any part thereof, and the proceeds of any sale shall be applied in accordance with the provisions of section 202 of the Education Act 1989.
+(5) The University of Otago may sell the land described in paragraph (e) of subsection (7) or any part thereof, and the proceeds of any sale shall be applied in accordance with section 304 of the Education and Training Act 2020.
 (6) The land to which this section relates is hereby released from the endowment for which it was vested in the University of Otago by the University of Otago Endowment Ordinance 1870 (Province of Otago).
 (7) This section relates to all that land,—
   (a) comprising 56.9970 hectares, more or less, being Section 1, Block VIII, Benmore Survey District, and being part of the land comprised and described in certificate of title, Volume 223, folio 10 (Otago Registry); and